You should see the shock on people’s faces when they ask how I control insects in my garden and I reply, “I don’t use pesticides.”

 A Healthy Beneficial Insect Population

-But to grow a healthy ladybug population, chemicals can’t be applied to the garden.
-Those same chemicals–and even organic pesticides–that kill the bad bugs kill the good ones, too (which is why I NEVER use Sevin dust anymore).
+But to grow a healthy beneficial insect population, chemicals can’t be applied to the garden.
+Those same chemicals–and even organic pesticides–that kill the bad bugs kill the good ones, too.

-I also let vegetables flower and go to seed, attracting beneficial insects.
-When a carrot, onion, cilantro, basil, or any other plant past its harvestable stage sends up a flower stalk, it may not look appealing, but if it attracts an army of beneficial insects, it stays.
+I also let vegetables flower and go to seed, which attracts beneficial insects.
+When a carrot, onion, cilantro, basil, or any other plant past its harvest-able stage sends up a flower stalk, it may not look appealing, but if it attracts an army of beneficial insects, it stays.

 In my mind, zero pesticides means that the good insects that prey on the bad ones can thrive and grow.
 Any good predator needs prey, right?
 If we get rid of all the bad bugs, the good ones won’t have any food, and when you need the good bugs the most, they’re nowhere to be found.

-My goal is to have healthy plants that can withstand slight attacks from pests.
+In general, healthy plants can withstand slight attacks from pests.
 To foster healthy plants, I only use organic fertilizer and work on feeding the soil rather than feeding the plants with synthetic fertilizers.